 If you go to court and are found guilty of an offence, you could be fined up to £1,000 for a less serious offence or up to £2,500 if the law breaking is more serious.
 In very serious cases, the court may involve the probation service or consider up to 3 months in prison.

 Doctors and dentists appointments should be made outside of school time.
 If this is not possible, your child should miss the minimum amount of school time necessary.
 If they are well enough to come back to school following the appointment they need to.
+Letters of appointments must be provided.

 If a child’s absence continues beyond 3 days then parents are requested to notify the school to update them.
 If a phone call is not received then the school will contact home to verify the absence and will carry out house calls if we are unsuccessful.
+If school are not successful in speaking with parents/carers after 3 days of absence then a home visit will be completed and if necessary a welfare check requested from the Local Authority attendance team or police.

 If the school receives no reason for any absence then an unauthorised absence will be recorded.
 Continued absenteeism and unauthorised absences could result in further action such as referral to the Attendance Improvement Team to consider enforcement action and possibly a fixed penalty notice (this includes unauthorised absences accrued through leave of absence taken during term time).